< Back to Previous

 When Lindy came back, she reported that she had visited the tourist information site during her travels, and a woman there had told her that the entire Campo had free wireless.
 I initially thought she meant it was some sort of service; I didn’t realize that there were so many networks in apartments around I was bound to pick up something from just about any spot in the plaza.
 I packed up, followed Lindy, and plopped down on random bricks, as people were sitting everywhere in the piazza, strewn willy-nilly on the stones.

 I accompanied her to the laundromat down a side alley and, while sitting on the front step, decided to try the Internet from there.
 To my astonishment, six sites in adjacent apartments came up, and they were all free.
 It was a reminder that, despite the mediaeval appearances, I was in a university town in a sophisticated modern city.
-I worked for half an hour, catching up on everything, and then Lindy took over and did her email.
+I worked for half an hour, catching up on the world and my own world, and then Lindy took over and did her email.

 Where Do We Go after Siena?

-Our goal with Auto Europe was getting our reservation changed so that we could (1) keep our little Renault till October 4th, the day we were to fly from Venice to the Frankfurt Book Fair, rather than having to go backwards and return it in Pisa, per schedule, on the 25th; (2) to leave it at at the Venice airport rather than the Trieste train station (as previously planned for a different rented car); and (3) to cancel the Trieste reservation for that different from the 25th to the 4th.
+Our goal with Auto Europe was getting our reservation changed so that we could (1) keep our little Renault till October 4th, the day we were to fly from Venice to the Frankfurt Book Fair, rather than having to go backwards and return it in Pisa, per schedule, on the 25th; (2) to leave it at the Venice airport rather than the Trieste train station (as previously planned for a different rented car); and (3) to change the Trieste reservation to correspond to our currentlyu reality.
 As it stood, it would take us at least two hours to return the car to Pisa, and then we would be on a train headed toward Trieste without a reservation there—whereas if we started from Siena and headed toward Bologna, we would be four hours ahead of ourselves (the time for returning the car and the time on the train just to get back to here).
-From a car rather than a train, we could stop somewhere along the way and make to Trieste or into Slovenia at our own speed, as long as we got there to Ljubljana by the 25th.
+From a car rather than a train, we could stop somewhere along the way and make to Trieste or into Slovenia at our own speed, as long as we got to Ljubljana by the 25th.

-The need to reconsider our prior plans was based on three changed logistical facts: (1) Having given up the villa, we were no longer in Lucca, so not very close to Pisa to return the car, but instead partway to Venice.
-(2) We could never, as naively planned, return a rented car in Pisa, then make it by train to Trieste, get another car there, and arrive in Ljubljana by the evening.
+The need to reconsider our prior plans was based on three changed logistical impositions: (1) Having given up the fancy villa, we were no longer in Lucca, so not very close to Pisa to return the car, but instead already partway to Venice.
+(2) We could never, as naïvely planned, return a rented car in Pisa, then make it by train to Trieste, get another car there, and arrive in Ljubljana by the evening.
 That was a twelve-hour undertaking, minimum.
-(3) Without the villa we had no place to stay on either the Saturday or Sunday night upcoming.
+(3) Without the rejected villa we had no place to stay on either the Saturday or Sunday night upcoming.

 The Parking